 How Often Can Guinea Pigs Eat Watermelon?

 Always feed your guinea pig any type of fruit, including watermelon, in moderation.
-You should only be serving him watermelon in small amounts once a week.
+You should only be serving them watermelon in small amounts once or at most, twice a week.

 How Should I Feed My Guinea Pig Watermelon?

-Always be sure to thoroughly wash the watermelon before serving it to your guinea pig to remove any chemicals.
-Also, remove all of the seeds as they can be a choking hazard for your cavy.
+Always be sure to thoroughly wash the watermelon before serving it to your guinea pig to remove any chemicals that might be present on the skin.
+Also, it is best to remove all of the seeds, as they can be choking hazards for your cavy.

 Conclusion